zaphar/ucg/docsite/site/content/how-to/_index.md

 A collection of useful HowTo Guides
 ----------

-Some example use cases for ucg.
+Some example use cases for UCG.

 * <a href="script">Creating a launch script for a docker container.</a>